iankurao/Triangle-Tracker-/README.md

    This is a program one can use to define the type of a triangle.there are usually three basic triangles.These are Equilateral,Isosceles and Scalene.By the use of the values inputed by the user,the program is able to determine what type of a triangle it is.

 ## Setup instructions
+   "press the fork button"
+   "open the project using atom"

 ## Technology used
 Some of the languages incorporated to come up with the program include;